 One of the first questions we ask our new development clients at the beginning stages of creating a clothing line is “what is your budget for the project?”
-Most new designers and entrepreneurs have no idea.
+Most new designers and entrepreneurs have no idea how to create a clothing line budget.
 We know that creating a budget can be overwhelming when you’re first starting out, so we decided to outline a few important budget components that we share with all of our clients.

-Here are five steps for putting together a budget for your new clothing line.
+Here are five steps for how to create a clothing line budget for your new clothing line.

 1. How much can you spend in total?